skynav/ttt/README.md

  * Work on the first three testing phases is essentially complete as of May 24, 2013; however, the fourth phase remains work in progress, and, as such, users should not rely upon it until this documentation indicates it is (reasonably) complete.

+## Additional Semantic Tests Implemented

+ * Error if style attribute IDREF does not reference a style element. ([Issue 220](https://www.w3.org/AudioVideo/TT/tracker/issues/220)).
+ * Error if style attribute IDREF references a style element that is not a descendant of styling element.
+(8.1.2 P4)
+ * Error if region attribute IDREF does not reference a region element. ([Issue 219](https://www.w3.org/AudioVideo/TT/tracker/issues/219)).
+ * Warn if origin attribute uses a negative length value.

 ## To Do (Essential)

  * Warn if neither ttp:profile attribute nor ttp:profile element are present.
 (3.3 P3)